liferay/lexicon-site/src/pages/docs/patterns/buttons.md

 #### Icon button

-Buttons can icons insted of text and for that icons need to be monospaced inside the button.
+Buttons can icons instead of text and for that icons need to be monospaced inside the button.
 Lexicon do not use buttons with text and icon, or text and loading indicator.
 Icon buttons are used intensively in [management bars](./management_bar.html).
 This button variation can be primary, secondary or borderless type.

 ![button primary default size defuault state](../../../images/ButtonIconPrimary.png)
 ![button primary default size defuault state](../../../images/ButtonIconSecondary.png)